kevinpt/guidoc/doc/index.rst

   @tk_layout(layout_file='my_layout.txt')
   class MyDialog(tk.Frame)
     ...

-The original layout string is accessible through the ``_guidoc`` attribute of the class.

 Your ``__init__`` method should instantiate any Tkinter variables needed by the ``_build_widgets()`` method.
 After calling the method you can continue to configure the widgets with event bindings and other activities.